Rudolph Wilde Park: Glacial drainage channel

 Geologically, Rudolph Wilde Park is situated in a side arm of the glacial channel of the Grunewald chain of lakes.
 The area was part of a marshy fen formed at the end of the last Ice Age, originally flowing from Nollendorfplatz along the Teltow ridge to the Lietzensee lake.
 An information board on-site explains:Due to sedimentation, this trench became increasingly shallow and eventually split into a chain of small lakes and ponds.
 The so-called Schwarze Graben (Black Ditch), also known as the Haupt-Graben (Main Ditch) or Fauler Graben (Rotten Ditch) by villagers, flowed through this trench.
-Sewage from Schöneberg was discharged into it until it was filled in in 1887.
+Sewage from Schöneberg was discharged into it until it was filled in during 1887.